 The schedule of upcoming seminars is:

 Faculty Seminar 2015-16: Attending to the Dead, led by Hank Glassman (East Asian Studies)

 This is a seminar in the cultural history of death.
 In particular, it focuses on the distillation and concretization of memory and affect in the form of monuments, gravestones, relics, paintings, sound recordings, photographs, and other objects.
 We will read broadly in theoretical literature on "the collective representation of death," as Robert Hertz named it in the title of his seminal 1907 essay: the cultural history of death and mourning in various specific cultural contexts, comparative and discipline-raiding readings combined with more abstractly theoretical approaches to thanatology.

-Faculty who are on tenure track or on a continuing appointment are invited to apply for the 2014-13 academic year's seminar The Anarchist Tradition, revisited, led by Craig Borowiak, Political Science.
+Faculty who are on tenure track or on a continuing appointment are invited to apply for the 2014-15 academic year's seminar "Revision: How Time Passes," led by Jill Stauffer (Philosophy/Peace, Justice and Human Rights).
 Faculty receive one course release for their participation and a $400 book allowance.

 Seminar leaders receive an honorarium, a course release, a generous budget for the conduct of the seminar, and a book allowance.